leanix/leanix-reporting/AI_AGENT_GUIDE.md

 You are probably working in a custom report project that has `@leanix/reporting` installed as a dependency.
 It might be an existing project or a newly initialized one with example code.

-If you see code comments specifying that it is a starter project with demo content.
-Delete that comment and alter everything according to the users needs.
+If you see code comments specifying that it is a starter project with demo content, delete that comment and alter everything according to the user's needs.
 Feel free to completely rewire everything.

 If you are not in a custom report project, instruct the user to initialize a custom report using `npm create lxr`.